mhhf/spore/doc/api.md

 spore update
 ```

-Fetches all packages and their headers to a local database to make them searchable.
+Fetches **all** packages and their headers to a local database to make them searchable.
 Currently in alpha and not production ready.
+This may take a while.

 ##### Example
 ```